Grifent/Grifent/README.md

 ### Hey! 👋
-⚡ I'm a 4th Year Electrical Engineering Student interested in Robotics and Software Development.\n 🌱 I’m currently exploring Machine Learning and hoping to apply that in future projects soon.
+⚡ I'm a 4th Year Electrical Engineering Student interested in Robotics and Software Development.<br>
+🌱 I’m currently exploring Machine Learning and hoping to apply that in future projects soon.

 <!--